 If this isn’t the issue, then putting out fires is likely the result of not encouraging the team to develop their problem solving skills.
 Have team members review the initial goal, find the root issue of the problem, research solutions, determine the best resolution using a 5-step decision-making process, develop an action plan, and test and monitor the way in which they decided to solve the problem.
 The first time, work through this process with them.
 The next time an issue occurs and they ask you to get involved, ask them to work through this technique alone.
 Once they’ve come to a decision, ask them to inform you of their solution and why they decided this will work.
 If a problem occurs again, only ask for the outcome, rather than the solution itself.

-Gain Emotional Intelligence to Prevent and Resolve Conflict
+Gain Emotional Intelligence by Resolving Conflict

 Interactions between people who have low emotional intelligence (EI) is the common thread that causes most workplace conflicts.
 Those who lack emotional intelligence don’t consider how their actions, words, and behaviors affect those around them.
 Because of this, they often lose control of themselves, hurt others’ feelings, create resentment and dislike, and aren’t able to truly connect to their team members.